zabbix/ansible-collection/roles/zabbix_agent/README.md

 | param_plugins_oracle_keepalive | `int` | [**Plugins.Oracle.KeepAlive**](https://www.zabbix.com/documentation/current/en/manual/appendix/config/zabbix_agent2_plugins/oracle_plugin) | Maximum time of waiting (in seconds) before unused plugin connections are closed.
 | param_plugins_oracle_sessions | `list of dictionaries` | [**Plugins.Oracle.Sessions**](https://www.zabbix.com/documentation/current/en/manual/appendix/config/zabbix_agent2_plugins/oracle_plugin) | Holds the list of connection credentials in dictionary form with the keys: `{ name: "", uri: "", service: "", user: "", password: "" }`

-### Zabbix **agent2 Postgresql plugin** parameters:
+### Zabbix **agent 2 PostgreSQL plugin** parameters:

 For these settings to take effect, the plugin should be listed in [`agent2_plugin_list`](#general-settings).
 To encrypt session, define `tlsconnect` key.
-After `tlsconnect` session key is defined - all 3 certificate files becomes mandatory!
+After `tlsconnect` session key is defined, all 3 certificate files become mandatory!
 Parameter prefixes `source_` should point to the certificate files located on Ansible controller.
 The certificate files will be placed on the target machine and added to configuration automatically.

-You can manage session certificate files outside this role also.
+You can also manage session certificate files outside this role.
 In this case, use same keys without `source_` prefix and fill them with final path to files on the target machine.
-Here is the dictionary skeleton for self managed certificate files:
+Here is the dictionary skeleton for self-managed certificate files:
 `{ name: "", uri: "", user: "", password: "", database: "", tlsconnect: "", tlscafile: "", tlscertfile: "", tlskeyfile: ""}`

 Don't use both local path and final path to avoid unpredictable results!